 Metric Methodology and Key Assumptions Committees, which participate in discussions on working conditions for worker-members within their competencies.
-Job Instability Due to Temporary and I Job Instability Due to Temporary and Discontinuous Employment Number of people with existing temporary contracts each year.
+Job Instability Due to Temporary and Discontinuous Employment Number of people with existing temporary contracts each year.
 The number of workers with temporary contracts and fixed- discontinuous contracts is analyzed annually by the EROSKI Group.
 Inadequate working conditions of own workforce Number of voluntary departures that occur in the Group Employee perceptions of working conditions are assessed annually through surveys within the Listening Model (Engagement, Pulse Surveys, etc.), alongside tracking the number of voluntary departures within the Group.